mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 The same goes for population density.

-Wyoming tops the list of greenhouse gases released, and Louisiana tops the list of toxics released.
+Wyoming tops the list of `greenhouse` gases released, and Louisiana tops the list of `toxics` released.
 These factors may be a _result_ rather than _cause_ of Energy Consumption, though.
 Perhaps they exist dialectically in a 'chicken or the egg'-type of causality dilemma.
 Either way -  I'm not going to even come close to claiming _any_ *causality* with this exercise, but do find it slightly amusing that a linear model with potentially highly correlated variables could lead to an unsolvable paradox (or more likely, an endless argment).

 All three of these outlier states rank in the top 8 least % of House and Senate voting on environmental law.
 Could it be that legislation is a better predictor of energy consumption than metropolitan population?
 Again, that could simply be a _result_ rather than strong explanatory variable - respective states' legislative bodies voting to maintain constituencies.

 Given that the lowest populations are consuming the most energy - I'm going to venture that industry is what accounts for the outlier spikes, rather than everyday citizens.
+For `toxics` to be released in large quantities as each of these outlier states do, civilian consumption would not seem to cut it.

 ## Correlation Plot